-Note: A service would be considered not a skilled service if the service is such that it can safely and effectively be performed by the average non-medical person without the direct supervision of a licensed therapist.
+Note: A service is considered not skilled if the service can safely and effectively be performed by the average non-medical person without the direct supervision of a licensed therapist.

 B. The member's function would not be expected to improve as the member gradually resumes normal activities.